 We provide vaccinations at the surgery including flu, pneumococcal and shingles

 Every autumn, around September, we start our flu clinics.
 We aim to vaccinate as many of those at risk as possible.
-Please contact the surgery to book an appointment when we start to publicise our clinics.
+You will be invited by text message or letter if you qualify, and can book by telephone or using an online link sent to you by text message.

 We recommend that you have a flu jab (for free) or a flu nasal spray (if aged 2 to 17) if you are: